Dispatch From Abu Dhabi: The Many Meanings of ‘Energy Transition’

 Adam Sieminski, president of the King Abdullah Petroleum Studies and Research Center, a think tank based in Saudi Arabia, urged oil and gas interests to embrace the shift to cleaner fuels and a net-zero economy, in order to enable the use of hydrocarbons without the negative environmental impacts — particularly in the face of increasing public and financial pressure.

 “Everybody really has to get behind the idea of a circular carbon economy,” Sieminski said.
 “It can’t be greenwashing.
 It can’t be a smokescreen.
-It’s got to involve real investment in technology, financing, and enabling policies.”
+It’s got to involve real investment in technology, financing and enabling policies.”

 The IEA presented a report this week in Davos that determined the energy transition will be cheaper and faster with full-throated support from the oil and gas sector.

 IRENA’s La Camera acknowledged that oil and gas will continue to play a major role in the energy system over the next 25 years.
-“From the start of my work at IRENA I have opened our forum to oil and gas companies, to everyone,” he said.
+“From the start of my work at IRENA, I have opened our forum to oil and gas companies, to everyone,” he said.

-While the picture is more complex than a wholesale transition from fossil fuels to renewable energy resources, La Camea maintained that the world will is experiencing a transition that will entirely reimagine the energy system.
+While the picture is more complex than a wholesale transition from fossil fuels to renewable energy resources, La Camera maintained that the world is experiencing a transition that will entirely reimagine the energy system.

 “The energy mix will be completely different,” he said.
 “It will take 20 to 30 years, but after that, the mix will be completely different.”